Prachatai

 Prachatai (ประชาไท, lit.
 Free People) is an independent non-profit online newspaper in Thailand.
 Focusing on news from and commentary on NGOs, social movements, and human rights issues, the website became an alternative source for social and political news in a country where many media outlets are state backed, including military-run, or for-profit.
 Its current editor-in-chief is Tewarit Maneechay, with Pongpan Chumjai serving as general manager.
-The site publishes mainly in the Thai language, with selected articles in English.
+The site publishes mainly in Thai, with selected articles translated to English.

 History and objectives

-The newspaper was established in June 2004 by a group of concerned Thais who included a senior member of the Press Council of Thailand, a well-known lecturer in journalism, two members of the Thai Senate, a number of senior journalists, and a number of Thai NGO leaders.
+The newspaper was established in June 2004 by a group of concerned Thais who included a senior member of the Press Council of Thailand, a well-known lecturer in journalism, two members of the Senate of Thailand, a number of senior journalists, and a number of Thai NGO leaders.
 On September 6, 2004, Prachatai began daily online publication.
 In January 2006, it registered as a non-profit foundation, named The Foundation for Community Educational Media.
 It has four stated objectives: